dreamcatcher-tech/network/ideas/Interpulse/CRM/Page Layout.md

 Make a filler at the bottom of the max stack that passed thru pointer events.

+make a 100vh div, then use a hook to measure what the size of the parent is, then supply this to the function that sets the height

+Measure the height of the whole left column, then calculate the height of each child to work out space remaining.

 ## Problems
 1. Accordions need to 'discover' their size nad squash other panels